7swiss/groupoffice-client/docs/1-create-a-module.md

 			}]);
 ```````````````````````````````````````````````````````````````````````````````````````````````````````````````````````

 Make sure "grunt watch" is running so that the scripts are automatically added to app/index.html.

+You can also run grunt task "fileblocks" manually after adding the scripts.

 ### Create partials/main.html